Civil War, up close

 Hundreds of soldiers clash on 280 acres of woods and fields, along rock-walled sunken lanes that were built by Yankee pioneers and later uncovered and cleared with the help of re-enactors.

-In Southern states, re-enactments are held where battles actually took place, and they're still fraught with emotion, nearly a century and a half after the war.
+In Southern states, re-enactments are held where battles actually took place, and they're still fraught with emotion, more than a century and a half after the war.

 As near as western Missouri, where counties were devastated by guerrilla warfare, re-enactors who portray Union troops leave the field past silent, stony-faced spectators.